guyuehuo/opendock/README.md

     print("HybridSF Score ", vs)
     ```

-The following hybrid scoring function could be used for samplign.
+4. The following hybrid scoring function could be used for sampling.

     ```
+    from opendock.scorer.hybrid import HybridSF

     # sf is the hybrid scoring function
     sf = HybridSF(receptor, ligand, scorers=[sf1, sf2], weights=[0.8, 0.2])